HuaweiCloudBrazilTeam/cloud-auto-scaling-demo/README.md

 Go to ELB elb-demo and choose Backend ECS, you will see the newly created ECS instance is registered to the ELB.
 If the “Health Check” status is not Normal, wait for some minutes.

 11. ### Access Web Application after Scaling
 Now, it’s time to check auto scaling result.
-Open a web browser and input: http://<ELB Service IP address>, mark the checkbox to auto refresh, you will see the IP Address changes each time when refresh.
+Open a web browser and input: http://www.hwcping.com.br, mark the checkbox to auto refresh, you will see the IP Address changes each time when refresh.

 12. ### AS Group CPU Low Reduce 1 Instance
 Wait or kill your stress tool execution (run for 15 minutes).
 After the tool stop running, wait for some time (at least 5 minutes which is the default monitor interval), you will see the ECS instances in AS Group as-group-demo reduce 1 and there is only 2 instances(expected instance number is 2) running in the AS Group.